 How to win:

-10 finalists will be categorized and selected into three categories:
+Finalists will be categorized and selected into four categories:

 • Best use of a product in a classroom